mdrobinson/mdrobinson.github.io/_posts/2017-05-04-end-of-semester-overview.md

 Hello again,

 This semester I worked on many aspects of YACS.
-During the first half of the semester through the end of February, I worked diligently to make YACS more stable, faster, and secure.
+During the first half of the semester to the end of February, I worked diligently to make YACS more stable, secure, and fast.

 First, I implemented failsafes in the Docker configuration to make YACS more stable.
 In the event when YACS crashes, Docker simply restarts YACS.
 This ensures the students experience smooth operation of YACS.
 These failsafes are only overridden when a system operator intentionally stops YACS through Docker command, (for system maintenance, operator error, etc.)